-This area shall consist of the Frames with AFN = 001 to 264, of which the first starts at LBOT and has an Absolute Frame Number of 1.
+This area shall consist of the Frames with AFN 1 to AFN 264, of which the first starts at LBOT and has AFN 1.
 The Reference Area is used as the physical reference when updating the System Log.
 The content of these Frames is not specified by this ECMA Standard and shall be ignored in interchange.